Shūkan Bunshun: History and profile

+Bunshun is also known for sensationalist headlines and texts that put the subjects they deal with in a bad light because, in a system in which advertising profits are increased by the number of contacts, what matters is attracting the attention of readers.
+Acting alongside the concept that "interest (attention) is economically superior to quality of information" has led to cases like the one noted by the lecturer at Kanda University of International Studies Jeffrey J. Hall, when Komuro Kei, consort of ex-Princess Mako, started using the electronic communications app Telegram, and Bunshun associated Komuro with crime because in Japan Telegram was seen to be a tool for criminals.

 Notable reports and controversies

 Kazuyoshi Miura

-In January 1984, Shūkan Bunshun reported the suspicion that Kazuyoshi Miura, a trading company owner, had someone shoot and kill his wife Kazumi in Los Angeles in November 1981 in order to obtain a huge insurance payout.
+In January 1984, Shūkan Bunshun reported the suspicion that Kazuyoshi Miura, a trading company owner, had someone shoot and kill his wife Kazumi in Los Angeles in November 1981 to obtain a huge insurance payout.
 They also reported the suspicion that Miura murdered his lover, Chizuko Shiraishi, in Los Angeles in 1979 and withdrew a large sum of money from her account.
 These cases were dubbed "L.A.
 Scandal".
 Until then, Miura had been treated as a tragic man whose wife was ruthlessly shot in Los Angeles, but overnight he was thrust into a completely opposite position.
 Following the Shūkan Bunshun articles, tabloid TV shows and numerous weekly magazines reported the scandal extensively day after day, night after night.
 In addition, they also reported extensively on Miura's privacy and his history of juvenile delinquency.
 The frenzy continued for a while, with numerous reporters and photographers surrounding Miura's house throughout the day, and as a result, he and his family fled to London for a time.
 In response, some of the press chased them all the way to London.
 Subsequently, an actress, a former lover of Miura, confessed that she had attacked his wife at his request in Los Angeles in August 1981.
 Miura was arrested in September 1985, and after a lengthy trial, the Tokyo District Court sentenced him to life imprisonment.
-However, the Tokyo High Court acquitted him for insufficient evidence, and in 2003, the Supreme Court rejected an appeal by the prosecution, thus confirming his innocence.(In the case of the actress who attacked his wife, he was convicted.)
+However, the Tokyo High Court acquitted him for insufficient evidence, and in 2003, the Supreme Court rejected an appeal by the prosecution, thus confirming his innocence.
+(In the case of the actress who attacked his wife, he was convicted.)
 Note that after his arrest, he filed lawsuits against more than 400 articles in the press that he considered defamatory.
 According to Miura's own claim, he won more than 80% of these cases.
 In February 2008, Miura went to Saipan, where he was arrested by local authorities because his cases were still under investigation in the U.S. territory.
-In October 2008, he committed suicide after he was sent to Los Angeles.
+In October 2008, he was extradited to Los Angeles and committed suicide in jail.